How does Iowa termination law and at-will exceptions work?

 How Teamed runs Iowa terminations end to end

 You make the business decision.
-A named country specialist and an in-house employment-law specialist run the Iowa-specific compliance layer, from the protected-activity audit to the IWPCA payday calculation, before the termination conversation happens.
+Real HR and legal experts with deep local employment-law expertise run the Iowa-specific compliance layer, from the protected-activity audit to the IWPCA payday calculation, before the termination conversation happens.

 What an Iowa termination through Teamed looks like in practice:

-• Pre-termination compliance review.
+- Pre-termination compliance review.
 Your Teamed country specialist runs the five-document checklist: handbook disclaimer, performance file, termination letter, final-pay calculation, and protected-activity audit.
 Iowa’s open public-policy tort means the sweep is broader than a statute-by-statute AEPA review.
-Real humans review the file, not chatbot triage.
+An actual person, not a chatbot or a pooled queue, reviews the file.

 When EOR is the right call for Iowa (and when it isn’t)

 EOR works while you’re testing the Iowa market, running a small remote team, or holding two or three hires inside a wider US footprint.
 Iowa’s flat 3.8 percent state income tax and low UI wage base ($20,400 for 2026) make the payroll cost envelope predictable.
-When you cross six or more Iowa employees and see a steady hiring run-rate, forming your own US entity starts to make financial sense.
+When the model no longer fits, or you cross six or more Iowa employees at a steady run-rate, forming your own US entity starts to make financial sense.
 Teamed’s Crossover Calculator shows you the month it flips.
 Reviewing that calculation with you is built into every advisory relationship, we proactively tell you when EOR stops being right.

 Iowa’s IWPCA double-damage rule is the one that catches non-Iowa employers by surprise.
 Most know at-will.
 Most know federal anti-discrimination law applies.
 Few know that Iowa’s Civil Rights Act kicks in at 4 employees, not 15, and that a routine commission dispute can double before you finish the calculation.
 Every Iowa hire gets the IWPCA payday briefing on day one with us.